wsjr/BlockchainND/P3/express-app/README.md

 ```
 npm init
 ```
 - Install Express.
 Used as our web API framework.
-Ensure to provide --save flag to save dependency to our package.json
+Make sure to provide **"--save"** flag to save dependency to our package.json

 ```
 npm install express --save